grocid/libPQP/README.md

 5. The ciphertext is then the concatenation of the encrypted token and encrypted message + MAC.
 ```

 The ciphertext can now be distributed to Alice, using arbitrary means of communication.
+Below is a graphical interpretation of the above steps.

 ![protocol sender](https://raw.githubusercontent.com/grocid/encrypt.life-python/master/sender.png)

 ###The receiver end

 Now Alice wants to decrypt the message sent by Bob.
+She performs the following steps in order to do so:

 ```
 1. Alice decrypted the encrypted token using her private key privkey.
 In the decryption, the error vector is determined.